 As we enter the second year of staying closer to home, those vouchers may be expiring soon.
 If your voucher’s expiration date is approaching or you're not sure when your travel credit expires, and you’re not sure when you’ll feel comfortable traveling, here's what you need to know.

 When the extent of the coronavirus pandemic became clearer, many airlines grounded between 60% and 80% of their flights.
 However, despite federal law requiring airlines to offer cash refunds when they cancel flights, many airlines provided travel vouchers instead.
-And for customers who decided to cancel their own tickets before the airline did, a cash refund wasn't even an option.
+And for customers who decided to cancel their own tickets before the airline did, cash refunds weren't even an option.

 These decisions left the airlines with billions of customers' dollars.
 In exchange, most airlines provided travel vouchers that needed to be used by a certain date.
 Depending on the airline and when you booked your ticket, though, the terms of your voucher can vary.